camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7.13-side-projects-released.md

 ## Your Feedback Matters!

-With every release, we strive to improve Camunda BPM.
-And we rely on your feedback!
+With every release, we strive to improve Camunda BPM, and we rely on your feedback!
 Feel free to share your ideas and suggestions with us.

 You can contact us via the [Camunda user forum](https://forum.camunda.org/).